n0one42/ansible-homelab/README.md

 ## 🔒 Security Measures

 - User namespace remapping (userns-remap) is implemented by default, providing additional container isolation and further separating container users from host system users
+- Webmin access is secured by Traefik's HTTPS enforcement, utilizing Cloudflare for additional protection.
+Traefik's routing ensures that Webmin is accessible only via the defined routes, protecting the web GUI from unauthorized access.
 - All Docker containers run as non-root users with specific UID:GID mappings, not associated with any existing users on the host system
 - An Ansible role automatically generates strong passwords for various services (e.g., PostgreSQL, Redis, user accounts, JWT tokens) if not explicitly set, storing them in container-specific secret files
 - Ansible playbooks follow ansible-lint best practices for secure and efficient configuration